-In Part3 of the series of articles on building highly available SQL Server 2014 solution using guest clustering and AlwaysON availability group we have completed creation of the AlwaysOn availability group with the test database – Resources – and in this article I’d like to show how to set up backup of this database (or any other database, of course) on servers holding the secondary database replicas.
+In Part3 of the series of articles on building highly available SQL Server 2014 solution using guest clustering and AlwaysON availability group we have completed the creation of the AlwaysOn availability group with the test database – Resources – and in this article I’d like to show how to set up the backup of this database (or any other database, of course) on servers holding the secondary database replicas.

 As you might remember, we have configured the Backup Preferences setting as “Prefer secondary” (right-click Availability Groups\RESOURCES-Group – Properties):